 Car advertising.

-Tip: Use a spreadsheet or system like Dealcar to automatically calculate the actual cost of each car and your net profit per unit.
+Tip: Use a spreadsheet or a system such as Dealcar to automatically calculate the true cost of each car and your net profit per unit.

-Reducing costs does not mean slashing wildly.
+Reducing costs does not mean cutting everything recklessly.
 It means spending better.
-Some key expenses can be optimized through negotiation or adjusting processes.
+Some key expenses can be optimised by negotiating or adjusting processes.

 Areas where you can save: